Shauryathanvi/CarSales/README.md

 - **sales.txt** – Binary file that stores serialized `Customer` records.
 It is created automatically after the first successful sale.

 ## Notes
 - The program uses simple bubble-sort logic to keep the car list ordered by year.
 - Discounts are calculated as the buyer's age percentage (e.g., age 20 → 20% off) for ages between 18 and 25.
 - Feedback collection occurs only after a valid purchase; if a buyer is under the minimum age, the transaction is blocked and no feedback is requested.
-- The program uses simple bubble-sort logic to keep the car list ordered by year.
-- Discounts are calculated as the buyer's age percentage (e.g., age 20 → 20% off) for ages between 18 and 25.
-- Feedback collection occurs only after a valid purchase; if a buyer is under the minimum age, the transaction is blocked and no feedback is requested.